Hampshire and Isle of Wight Air Ambulance

-The Hampshire and Isle of Wight Air Ambulance is an air ambulance service serving the counties of Hampshire and Isle of Wight in South East England.
+Hampshire and Isle of Wight Air Ambulance is an air ambulance service serving the counties of Hampshire and Isle of Wight in South East England.
 It is one of a number of air ambulance services in the United Kingdom.

 The service began operating on 1 July 2007.

 In April 2021, it reached 10,000 missions.

 The charity's head office is located in Southampton and the helicopter is based at Thruxton Aerodrome near Andover.

 Service

 The service covers the counties of Hampshire and Isle of Wight and responds where required to major trauma injuries and other incidents in need of a fast response/transfer to hospital.
 Since early 2016, it has operated an Airbus H135 helicopter, which is capable of night missions.
 This helicopter now allows the service to operate helicopter emergency medical service (HEMS) during both daylight and darkness hours from 7 am to 2 am, 365 days a year.

 In addition to the helicopter, a critical care car (CCC) is operational during the same hours, carrying both a doctor and paramedic - allowing the charity to double the number of patients it attends to.
 The CCC is a Volvo XC90, with a personalised numberplate, HA10 WAA, an acronym for the charity's name, which was donated anonymously.

 Hampshire and Isle of Wight Air Ambulance currently has a partnership with Thames Valley Air Ambulance, both of which cover the area that South Central Ambulance Service covers, allowing each service to cover 19 hours for 16 consecutive nights.
 This means Hampshire, Isle of Wight, Berkshire, Oxfordshire and Buckinghamshire all have HEMS cover 19 hours a day.